nnellans/github-workflows-guide/README.md

 # option 2: specify a concurrency group with custom settings
 concurrency:
   group: groupName
-  cancel-in-progress: true # this will cancel any currently running workflows/jobs first, to ensure this will be the only one that runs
+  cancel-in-progress: true # this will cancel any currently running workflows/jobs first
 ```
 - `groupName` can be any string or expression (but limited to the `github` context only)
-- Default behavior: If a Workflow/Job in the concurrency group is currently running, then any new Workflows/Jobs will be placed in pending state and will wait for the original Workflow/Job to finish.
-Only the latest Workflow/Job is kept in the pending state, all others will be cancelled.
+- Default behavior: If a Workflow/Job in the concurrency group is currently running, then any new Workflows/Jobs will be placed into a pending state and will wait for the original Workflow/Job to finish.
+Only the most recent Workflow/Job is kept in the pending state, and all others will be cancelled.

 # Variables
 [Documentation - Variables](https://docs.github.com/en/actions/learn-github-actions/variables)